A stellar dynamical mass measurement of an inactive black hole at redshift 2

-Measuring the properties of distant galaxies that host active black holes is also challenging, especially for the most massive black holes identified as quasars, as they greatly outshine their hosts.
-Observing inactive black holes facilitates studies of the host galaxies and permits robust mass determinations via stellar dynamical methods.
-But at $z \gtrsim 0.3$, such methods require a spatial resolution of tens of milliarcseconds or better to resolve the black hole's sphere of influence.
-Consequently the most reliable black hole mass measurements have been limited to distances $< 200$~Mpc \cite{Mehrgan19}.
+Measuring the properties of the host galaxies of AGNs is also challenging, especially for the most massive known black holes in the distant Universe.
+Those black holes are found by locating quasars, luminous AGNs that greatly outshine the stars in their hosts.
+In contrast, observing galaxies with inactive black holes permits both an investigation of the host galaxy properties and a robust measurement of the black hole mass using stellar dynamics.
+At $z \gtrsim 0.3$, these observations require an angular resolution of tens of milliarcseconds or better to resolve the black hole's sphere of influence, where the motions of stars are strongly influenced by the gravitational potential of the black hole.
+Consequently, precise black hole mass measurements are limited to distances $< 200$~megaparsecs (Mpc) \cite{Mehrgan19}.
+This limitation could potentially be overcome if the sphere of influence is highly magnified by gravitational lensing.